-After being recognized as the top-ranked female chess player in the world Susan Polgár was the first woman in history to win the Chess triple crown and the first one to qualify for the Men’s World Championship in 1986.
+After being recognised as the top-ranked female chess player in the world, Susan Polgár was the first woman in history to win the Chess Triple Crown, and the first one to qualify for the Men’s World Championship in 1986.

 Finally came Judit Polgár, born in 1976, she achieved the highest chess results among the three legendary sisters.

-Judit is nowadays widely recognized as the strongest female chess player of all time.
+Judit is nowadays widely recognised as the strongest female chess player of all time.

-She was also the one who broke Bobby Fischer’s record when she became at age of 15 the youngest grandmaster of all time.
+She was also the one who broke Bobby Fischer’s record when she became at the age of 15, the youngest grandmaster of all time.

 The childhood of the Polgár sisters was extraordinary, and it challenges the idea that nature trumps over nurture.

 László’s crazy and maybe unethical experiment was successful in his attempt to “produce“ miracle children.